Week 13 Start'em Sit'em

-Happy Thanksgiving!
-This is the Fantasy Football Nerd's look at the best and worst matchups for Week 13 of the 2019 NFL season.
-Analysis is aggregated from multiple sources including FFN.
-FFN rankings are based upon PPR (point per reception) scoring.
+This is the Fantasy Football Nerd's look at the best and worst matchups for Week 13 of the 2018 NFL season.
+Decisions are based upon the FFN rankings and matchup analysis.
 Given the known conditions, these matchups are the ones to watch and/or avoid.

 Start 'em Jameis Winston (TB, QB)